stand-art/jaxn/Discussion.md

 ## Newline

 JAXN grammar allow well-formed documents to contain any sequence of 0x0A (Line feed or New line) and 0x0D (Carriage return) characters, mixed in any way, to be contained in the source data.
-A JAXN parser is allowed to further restrict the accepted end-of-line markers, for example to the system-native 0x0A (as it is common on Unix- and macOS-systems) or to require the sequence 0x0D, 0x0A (on Windows-systems).
+A JAXN parser is allowed (even expected) to further restrict the accepted end-of-line markers, for example to the system-native 0x0A (as it is common on Unix- and macOS-systems) or to require the sequence 0x0D, 0x0A (on Windows-systems).
+This is necessary to report sensible position information in case of parse errors, as the line number in which an error occurs depends on the specific end-of-line markers allowed/expected for the input data.

 ## Source Character Set